pgaxatte/cloud-workshops/day1/01_connecting_to_pcc.rst

 Connecting to a PCC
 ===================

-The goal of this first part is to connect to your Private Cloud plateform and discover the very basics.
+The goal of this first part is to connect to your Private Cloud platform and discover the very basics.

 We will use some OVHCloud documentation.